 When the growing season ends, it’s often assumed that means you have to stop growing fresh crops until the next spring.
-For some, that makes sense.
-Maybe you want a break from tending to vegetables and want to spend the winter pursuing other interests.
-For others, though, it can be a disheartening time of year.
+For some gardeners, that means taking a break and pursuing other interests.
+For other gardeners, that sounds unappealing.
 If you fall into that category, why not try indoor winter gardening?

 Moving your vegetable garden indoors for the colder months means that you get to enjoy a fresh harvest for even longer.
 By doing ample research and understanding the differences between outdoor gardening and indoor gardening, you’ll get to experience fruitful results of your hard work year-round instead of only during the active growing season.